-Inkscape is a two-dimension drawing program.
-It can, however, be used to create simple three-dimension drawings.
+Inkscape is a two-dimensional drawing program.
+It can, however, be used to create simple three-dimensional drawings.
 We will create in this tutorial a simple Isometric Projection.

 An isometric projection is a view of an object such that there is an equal opening angle between the three projected orthogonal axes, as shown below.

 Inkscape as of v0.46 includes axonometric Grids that can be used to rapidly draw isometrically projected boxes.
 However, the method described here works best when drawings are included on the sides of the boxes as distorting the sides requires two precise transformations (scaling and skewing).